Covid 19 coronavirus: Ashley Bloomfield and the Secretary of Education answer Facebook Live questions

 Director General of Health Ashley Bloomfield and Secretary for Education Iona Holsted have answered the public's questions during a Facebook Live session.

-Holstead said there was work underway to work out how many children would be going back to school to make sure schools were prepared.
+Holsted said there was work underway to work out how many children would be going back to school to make sure schools were prepared.

 Are there enough teachers?